jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 Found 3 errors in 1 file (checked 1 source file)
 ```

 The error messages are pretty clear.
-Usually we use pre-commit hook and CI to ensure everything checked in Git or merged in `master` passes `mypy`.
+Usually we use pre-commit hook and CI to ensure everything checked into Git or merged into `master` passes `mypy`.

 <!-- more -->